savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 ### Step 5: Write The `free_async()` Function

-We have a `free_async()` function for memory safety.
-This function is automatically called if an error occurs at any point in the asynchronous chain, and it is responsible for freeing the allocated memory.
+We have a `free_async()` function for memory safety and it is responsible for freeing the allocated memory.
+This function is called if an error occurs at any point in the asynchronous chain or when our async operations are done.

-However, `free_async()` is **only** used when the chain fails.
-If the chain completes successfully and no errors occur, this function will not run automatically.

-Therefore, we need to manually call this function at the exit point of the chain, which is the final `_done` function.
-In our example, that would be `multiply_done()`.

 The `free_async()` function must be placed directly below the struct definition, as it is intended to be the very last function to run.
 If we have dynamically allocated memory in the chain, we can free it there.
 Even if we don't, we must still free the memory used by the `context`.